asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "That's why you called us," Brandon said.

 "That's why I called you."
+>NITPICK: You've done this a few times in the prologue and chapter one where one character says something and another repeats it verbatim.
+Stylisitically, I think it's something that works-Aaron Sorkin uses it sometimes-but be careful not to overuse it.

 The elevator opened on the third floor.
 Morrison led them down a hallway past cubicles and offices.
 The Homicide unit occupied the northeast corner—a bullpen of desks surrounded by filing cabinets and whiteboards covered with case notes.